simonireilly/dynamoDB-benchworx/README.md

 - 👍 Built on Electron for cross platform access
 - 🚀 Uses the aws-sdk v3 to have a small footprint
-- ✔️ Exposes multiple ways to configure aws
+- ✔️ Exposes multiple ways to configure aws authentication.

 ![User interface with tables and items](cypress/snapshots/end-to-end/index.spec.tsx/latest.snap.png)